songproducer/nefarious-capsicum/_posts/2016-01-11-using-alt-coins-to-mix-bitcoins.md

 Because Bitcoin's blockchain can be more easily analysed with blockchain analysis tools like [Wallet Explorer](https://www.walletexplorer.com/), [Coinalytics](http://coinalytics.co/) and [QuantaBytes](http://www.quantabytes.com/).

+Mixing bitcoins can also take a long time.
 So while there are many ways to mix bitcoins, I wanted to compare two alternative coins that are touted to make your transaction activity private and untraceable; [Dash](https://www.dash.org/) & [Monero](https://getmonero.org/home).

 - - -